apache/trafficserver/doc/admin/http-proxy-caching.en.rst

 To configure Traffic Server to ignore client ``no-cache`` headers

-3. Edit the following variable in `records.config`_
+3. Edit the following variable in :file:`records.config`

    -  `proxy.config.cache.ignore_client_no_cache`